-A Database Management Software (DBMS) is used for storing, manipulating, and managing data, such as format, names of fields, and record and file structures in a database.
+A Database Management Software or DBMS software is used for storing, manipulating, and managing data, such as format, names of fields, and record and file structures in a database environment.
 Users can construct their own databases using a DBMS to satisfy their business requirements.
+For example, dBase was one of the first DBMS for micro-computers.
+Database design also supports the creation, design, implementation, and maintenance of an organization-wide data management system.

 To interact with a database, a DBMS package generally uses SQL queries.
 It receives a command from a database administrator (DBA) and prompts the system to perform the necessary action.
 These instructions can be about loading, retrieving, or modifying existing data in the system.